 How to diagnose PUPPS

 Many women get skin discolorations or rashes of some sort during pregnancy.
-So how do you know if it’s actually PUPPS?
+So how do you know if it’s actually PUPPS and not, for example, Cholestasis?

 There aren’t any lab tests that will diagnose PUPPS, so it’s usually determined by a process of elimination.
 Your healthcare professional can conduct a biopsy to rule out more serious skin conditions. (source)